Sales rep, Sales manager

 {Insert some research about the customer}

-Using day-of-week conditions with variables
+Using day-of-week conditions with field placeholders

 You can use {{#is_wednesday}} to conditionally show content when the current date is Wednesday.